nahteoh/pystran/docs/source/index.rst

 Description
 ============

-This package is intended for educational purposes.
+A simple structural analysis tool in Python, for structures consisting of truss and beam members, springs, and rigid bodies, both in two dimensions and in three dimensions.
+This package is intended for educational purposes, and hence attention was paid to simplicity and clarity, and not so much to computational efficiency.

 Approach
 --------